AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/effective-prompts.md

 For multi-section emails, you can structure prompts to provide section-specific instructions to generate varying content for each section in an email.
 Structured prompts should directly reference [section names in the email template](/help/user-guide/content/customize-template.md#sections-or-groups) so that the generated content can be inserted into the corresponding content placeholders.

-For instance, you can instruct GenStudio for Performance Marketing to generate content that promotes a new product in the first section of an email and generate content that details the cost-saving benefits of the product in the second email section.
+For instance, you can instruct GenStudio for Performance Marketing to generate content for an email that promotes a new product in the first section and details the cost-saving benefits in the second section.

 The structured prompt should: